devraven-io/docs/docs/integrations/pd-integration.md

 * Once PagerDuty integration is enabled for a Workspace, monitors can be associated with PagerDuty services.
 * When a monitor reports a failure, DevRaven will `trigger` an alert for all associated PagerDuty services for the monitor.
 * When the monitor recovers and passes again, a `resolve` event will be sent to the PagerDuty service to resolve the previously triggered alert.

-## Requirements

-PagerDuty: `Admin` role is required for enabling the integration.

-DevRaven: Any DevRaven Workspace `User` can activate the PagerDuty integration.

-If you are not an Admin or Account Owner in PagerDuty, please reach out to users with this role to enable the integration.

 ## Support
 If you need help with this integration, please contact support@devraven.io